Weight Training for Seniors - Exercises and Safety Tips

 We depend on our body's strength to keep us going.
 Without regular resistance training, our bones, muscles, heart, and mind suffer.

-Let's explore the importance of strength training and a few of our favorite weight training exercises for seniors.
+Let's explore the importance of exercise and a few of our favorite strength training exercises for seniors .

 Why Is Weight Training for Seniors Important?